BSalita/SH_Bidding/The Pipelines to Superhuman Bridge Analysis and Bidding.md

 2. **Reading .lin files, structuring the data, cleaning:**

      - Use Endplay to read the .lin files.
-     - Endplay will parse the files into Board objects.
+     - Endplay parses the files into Board objects.
-     - Validate the data
+     - Validate the data.
      - Reject invalid data.

-3. **From Board objects to an Endplay-native dataFrame:**
+3. **From Board objects to an Endplay-native dataframe:**

     - Coalesce Board objects into an Endplay-native dataframe.
     - All data must be mapped into columns, might require flattening or unnesting operations.

 4. **Extracting bidding criteria from bid descriptions:**

     - Lin files contain bid descriptions (announcements) which are a description of the criteria for making the bid (e.g., point ranges, suit distributions).
-Descriptions exist because the rules of bridge require complete revelation of bidding system to opponents.
+Descriptions are mandated by bridge rules, which require full disclosure of the bidding system to opponents.

     - The descriptions are parsed, cleaned, and transformed into a structured list (strings) of bidding criteria expressions.
 The expressions should use familiar vernacular.
 Each expression may be 1 to 3 python-like terms.
 The list of expressions may be empty or as many as 16 items.
 For example, 1NT opening bid might have a bidding expression list of 3 items: ['Balanced', 'HCP >= 15', 'HCP <= 17'].

     - Create a dict of bidding expressions to their postfix counterpart.
-Postfix is simplier when applying bidding expressions to the actual data.
+Postfix is simplier to apply when evaluating bidding expressions against the data.

     - Currently there are 55 terms in the bidding vocabulary (e.g. Balanced, HCP, Solid) and 400 bidding expressions (e.g. 'Balanced', 'HCP >= 15', 'SL_H < 5') used by BBO.

     - For a bid to be used in an auction, every bidding expression in the list, when applied to the current hand, must evaluate to True.
 Otherwise the next candidate bid is evaluated.
 If no bids have all True evaluation results, the default action is to pass.

-5. **Transforming the Endplay native dataframe into a project native dataFrame:**
+5. **Transforming the Endplay native dataframe into a project native dataframe:**

     - Project native format is dictated by the specific requirements of this project’s analytical tools and methodologies.
 No matter the source of the game data (ACBL, BBO, French Bridge, etc.), it's first coalesced into a dataframe of the source's native format and then transformed into a dataframe of the project's native format.